Four commonly used methods to increase physical activity (PH2) (partially updated by PH41 and PH44)

 The recommendations include:

-This guidance has been partially updated.
-Recommendations 1–4 relating to brief advice for adults in primary care have been superseded by NICE public health guidance 44 (Physical activity: brief advise for adults in primary care).
-Recommendation 6 relating to pedometers and walking and cycling schemes has been superseded by NICE public health guidance 41 (Walking and cycling).
+This guidance partially updates and replaces NICE public health guidance 2 (published in March 2006).
+Recommendations 1–4 relating to brief advice for adults in primary care have been superseded by NICE public health guidance 44 (published in May 2013).
+Recommendation 6 relating to pedometers and walking and cycling schemes has been superseded by NICE public health guidance 41 (published in November 2002).
 Recommendation 5 on exercise referral schemes is being updated separately.

 This guidance has been incorporated into the following NICE Pathways, along with other related guidance and products.